Aaron Rodgers: 2005 NFL draft

 Rodgers was expected to be selected early in the 2005 NFL draft as he had posted impressive numbers as a junior with Cal, throwing for 2,320 yards with a 67.5 completion rate in the regular season.
 He threw for 24 touchdowns and only eight interceptions in his last college season, impressing many NFL scouts.
 They commented that he was a "talented strong-armed junior" who "combines arm strength, mechanics and delivery to make all the throws", but noted that his stats could be inflated due to playing in a quarterback-friendly system and that he would need to adjust to the more elaborate defensive schemes of the NFL.

-Before the draft, Rodgers was confident that he would be drafted to the team he supported and grew up near, the San Francisco 49ers, who possessed the No. 1 overall pick in the draft.
+Before the draft, Rodgers was confident that he would be drafted to the San Francisco 49ers, the team he supported and grew up near, who possessed the No. 1 overall pick in the draft.
 The 49ers, however, drafted quarterback Alex Smith out of Utah instead, and Rodgers slid all the way down to the 24th overall pick by the Green Bay Packers.
 Rodgers has said that he experienced much angst and restlessness when waiting to be selected several hours into the draft, as he had expected himself to be selected much sooner.
 Rodgers' slip to the 24th selection and the Packers choosing to pick Brett Favre's future replacement became one of the biggest stories of the draft, though he was still the second quarterback selected.
 His drop in the draft was later ranked number one on the NFL Network's Top 10 Draft Day Moments.
 Many teams drafting between the second and 23rd positions had positional needs more pressing than quarterback.

 Rodgers is one of six quarterbacks coached by Jeff Tedford to be drafted in the first round of an NFL draft, joining Trent Dilfer, Akili Smith, David Carr, Joey Harrington and Kyle Boller.